John Doe “Keeper”

 To bring you back

-Along the way, John Doe offers two covers -- a very delicate, jazzy Blues take on Earl Jackson’s “Moonbeam,” and a grown up and downshifted version of X’s “Painting the Town Blue,” from 1983s “More Fun in the Modern World.”
-Where the original X song sounded damaged and retro, with John and Exene trading front and back, the update sounds nostalgic and mindful of the cliche that “youth is wasted on the young.”
+“Walking Out the Door” is the story of a long distance romance wherein the singer notices that She loves him most when he’s leaving.
+And, unsurprisingly, he wishes she could always love him that way.
+Like the best John Doe songs, it’s an uncomplicated Country-ish song about a very complicated sort of love.
+“Keeper” also features two covers — a delicate, jazzy take on Earl Jackson’s “Moonbeam,” and a grown up and downshifted redo of X’s “Painting the Town Blue” (from 1983s “More Fun in the Modern World”).
+Where the original X song was damaged and retro, with John and Exene trading front and back, the update is nostalgic, mindful that “youth is wasted on the young.”

 by Matty Wishnow